Azure-Samples/azure-cosmos-db-mongodb-python-getting-started/README.md

 ### Sample 2 - Quickstart documentation

-The quickstart https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/quickstart-python uses the code snippets from the *001-quickstart/run.py* file and sets connection string information in an *.env* file.
+The quickstart https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/quickstart-python uses the code snippets from the *001-quickstart/run.py* file and sets connection string information from and environment variable, for example, with an *.env* file and python-dotenv.

 Prerequisites: